VikingPathak/Jupyter_Notebooks/NLP_Twitter_Sentiment_Analysis_GOP_Debate.md

 # Extracting Twitter Sentiment
 ---
 This is a basic notebook to help kickstart in `text sentiment` analysis.
 The notebook aims to clean data i.e. tweets using `regex` patterns perform sentiment polarity analysis using `Neural Network model`.
+The `.ipynb` notebook format can be found at [this link](https://www.kaggle.com/vikingpathak/starter-text-cleaning-and-lstm-model)

 # Exploring Dataset
 ---